Open-EO/openeo-gfmap/README.md

 # OpenEO General Framework for Mapping

-Openeo GFMap aims to simplify its users the development of mapping applications through Remote Sensing data by levearging the power of [OpenEO](https://openeo.org/).
-This framework is development primarely for Crop Type mapping and Land Cover Classification, but other application such as regression tasks can be applied.
+Openeo GFMap aims to simplify for its users the development of mapping applications through Remote Sensing data by leveraging the power of [OpenEO](https://openeo.org/).
+This framework is developped primarely for Crop Type mapping and Land Cover Classification, but other applications such as regression tasks can be applied.

 ## How is it used?